-(2) Deep summer ploughing, facilitates exposing the hibernating insects to extreme heat and predatory birds as well as movement of nutrients and infiltration of soil water.
-Therefore, one summer deep ploughing once in 3-4 years, otherwise one normal ploughing in summer followed by 2 criss-cross harrowing or cultivation for breaking of soil clods will make ideal seed bed for a good crop of soybean.
+(2) Deep summer ploughing using reversible Mould board Plough, facilitates exposing the hibernating insects to extreme heat and predatory birds as well as movement of nutrients and infiltration of soil water.
+Therefore, one deep ploughing once in 3-4 years, otherwise one normal ploughing in summer followed by 2 criss-cross harrowing or cultivation for breaking of soil clods will make ideal seed bed for a good crop of soybean cultivation is recommended.
 Also, sub-soiling operation once in 4-5 years at an interval of 10 meter, break the compactness of the sub-soil and also facilitate infiltration of rainwater which is useful for un-interrupted crop growth even during drought period also.